Nathnaelc/cs162-test/session_16/README.md

 might have to rollback the transaction and order from the suppliers instead.)

 Now answer the following:
-1. Add all the primary key and foreign key constraints.
-(This will probably require you to also reorder some of the table declarations.)
 1. Write a transaction for a delivery from the Widge supplier which has just arrived at the ABC warehouse and unloaded 99 new Widgets.
 2. Write a transaction for a Customer order of 500 Wodgets which places an order